jonesbp/Materialize-Appbar/README.md

 # Material Theme - Appbar

-With this addon you can add a tinted abb bar to your [Material Theme](https://github.com/equinusocio/material-theme) installation.
+With this addon you can add a tinted app bar to your [Material Theme](https://github.com/equinusocio/material-theme) installation.

 ## Screenshots
 <!--